 — NYCT Subway (@NYCTSubway)

 While a surprise for many New Yorkers, this was not the first time we at Farm Sanctuary have encountered farm animals wandering or fleeing through city streets.
-As soon as we heard, our rescue team leaped into action with our friends in New Jersey, Farm Sanctuary Board Member Tracey Stewart and her husband Jon, who have supported us on numerous New York City rescue endeavors.
-Along with Farm Sanctuary staff, they loaded the goats onto a trailer and transported them upstate from first-responders Animal Care Centers of NYC (ACC), to Cornell University Nemo Farm Animal Hospital where they received a full medical evaluation before being integrated into our herd at Watkins Glen to live the Farm Sanctuary life.
+As soon as we heard, our rescue team leaped into action.
+They loaded the goats onto a trailer and transported them upstate from first-responders Animal Care Centers of NYC (ACC), to Cornell University Nemo Farm Animal Hospital where they received a full medical evaluation before being integrated into our herd at Watkins Glen to live the Farm Sanctuary life.

-We are so grateful for our friends at the ACC, the Stewarts, and all of our members and supporters who make our lifesaving rescue, education, and advocacy work possible.
+We are so grateful for our friends at the ACC, volunteers, and all of our members and supporters who make our lifesaving rescue, education, and advocacy work possible.
 We are so excited to get to know these two and are thankful that they’ll be forever valued as someone, not something.